SevenShepherd/SevenShepherd.github.io/_posts/2022-10-05-revelation-1-prologue.markdown

 <span style="font-size:19px;">What Is A True Believer?</span>

-A true believer is someone who does not make a **practice** of sin (1Jn 3:9-10 ESV; Gal 5:19-21 NLT), and whose life is filled with the fruit of the spirit (Gal 5:22-23).
+A true believer is someone who has truly repented of their sins and turned to God.
+They do not make a **practice** of sin (1Jn 3:9-10 ESV; Gal 5:19-21 NLT), and their life is filled with the fruit of the spirit (Gal 5:22-23).

-> **No one born of God makes a practice of sinning**, for God's[a] seed abides in him; and he cannot keep on sinning, because he has been born of God. &mdash; 1Jn 3:9 English Standard Version
+> **No one born of God makes a practice of sinning**, for God's[a] seed abides in him; and **he cannot keep on sinning**, because he has been born of God. &mdash; 1Jn 3:9 English Standard Version

 True believers are saved by grace (Eph 2:8-9).
 A true believer may sin during his life, but he never makes a practice of sin.